Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Related Work

 In applied ethics, the reflective equilibrium (RE) model has been proposed as an approach to reconcile a pluralism of ethical views.
-RE enables decision-makers to achieve coherence and consistency in ethical reasoning by balancing and refining moral intuitions, principles, and theories \cite{daniels2003reflective}.
+RE enables decision-makers to achieve coherence and consistency in ethical reasoning by balancing and refining moral intuitions, principles, and theories \cite{daniels2003reflective}, through mutual adjustment and conceptual reflection.
+Typically, this process begins with expert intuitions and allows for both the revision of specific judgments and the underlying concepts themselves.
 It has demonstrated success in various areas, including justice \cite{rawls2017theory}, moral decision-making \cite{yilmaz2016coherence}, and public reasoning \cite{brandstedt2020rawlsian}.
 While Doorn \cite{doorn2012exploring} explored responsibility rationales in research and development using RE, their contribution was primarily descriptive.
 Yilmaz et al. developed a domain-specific language to establish coherence-governed models for ethical decision-making.
-Building on the literature of RE and its associated AI frameworks, we aim to propose a computational methodology to support ethical AI reasoning and coherent responsibility attribution.